Holistische Arts

 • How much virus is present (viral load)

-• The ability to monitor progress with follow-up measurements
+• The possibility to monitor progression with follow-up measurements

 Based on these results, we create an individual treatment plan focused on strengthening your immune system and targeted management of the infection.